 It’s important to keep in mind that a successful text-to-911 program rollout will rely on your staff.
 After all, they’re the boots on the ground and the ones who will be handling the majority of this new media type.

 One of the best things you can do as a PSAP manager or administrator is to meet with your staff before starting your program rollout.
 Here is where you can sit down with them and get answers to important questions.
 What are their concerns?
 How do they feel about handling text-to-911 messages?
 How will they manage the additional stress and workload?
 How will text-to-911 fit into their current workflow?
 Understanding your staff’s apprehension will help you address and alleviate these concerns.
 Getting buy-in from your staff is what can help your program be most effective.

 If you have a training environment, work with your vendor partners to set up a text-to-911 testing scenario.
 You will be able to put your policies and procedures to the test with your staff to determine if there are any gaps or improvements that need to be addressed prior to program rollout.
 If your budget allows, work with your vendor partners on special training classes.

 Just as with the public, make sure your staff understands the limitations of text-to-911.
 This includes letting them know that messages can be received out of order, how transfers will be done and what they should do if they receive a text message in a foreign language.
 Make sure they understand what, if any, pre-canned messages are configured in the system as well as when and how to use them.
 They should also be informed on what information needs to be transferred over to the CAD system.

-You can discover additional resources and information on how you can unlock the power of your public safety data here.
+Discover additional resources and information on how you can unlock the power of your public safety data.